rafaelrochagit/semchiliqueoficial/wp-content/plugins/ajax-search-for-woocommerce/readme.txt

 Or insert this function inside php file ( often it used to insert form inside page templates files ):

-= How do I replace the existing search bar in my theme with AJAX Search? = We have prepared a one-click replacement of search form for the following themes:
+= How do I replace the existing search bar in my theme with AJAX Search? = We have prepared a one-click replacement of search bar for the following themes:

 *  Storefront
 *  Flatsome
+*  OceanWP
+*  Astra
+*  Avada
+*  and 13 more...
+See complete list of integrated themes on [our docs](https://ajaxsearch.pro/docs/integrations/?utm_source=readme&utm_medium=referral&utm_campaign=asfw&utm_content=theme-integrations).

 If you want to replace your search bar in some other theme, please [contact our support team](https://ajaxsearch.pro/contact/?utm_source=readme&utm_medium=referral&utm_campaign=asfw&utm_content=contact&utm_gen=utmdc)
 Also, we have developed snippets to replace the search bar in Porto, Autusin, Avada, Hestia, Electro and more themes.
 We will share the code soon.